hdlopez/clean-architecture-golang/README.md

 ![Go](https://github.com/hdlopez/clean-architecture-golang/workflows/Go/badge.svg)

-# Clean Archiecture in Go
+# Clean Architecture in Go

 This is my humble version of how to structure a GO application.